Matt Focht

 Matthew David Focht is an American musician originally from Omaha, Nebraska.
 He is best known as the lead singer and rhythm guitarist in the Chicago-based band Head of Femur.
 Matt is currently working on a record with his wife, Crystal Hartford, for the band, Hartford/Focht.
 Also playing drums in Omaha band, High Up.

-Previously, he played with Bright Eyes, Pablo's Triangle, and Opium Taylor.
+Previously, he played with Bright Eyes, Pablo's Triangle, The Holy Ghost, and Opium Taylor.